mohit25bai11342-gif/MOHIT-YADAV/README.md

 →→→ Introduction

-Caring for the elderly is a growing global challenge.
-With more nuclear families and longer life expectancies, many elders live alone and face medical risks during emergencies.
-This project provides an automated **Python-based health monitoring system** that simulates vital signs and triggers SOS alerts when abnormalities occur.
+Caring for elderly people has become an increasingly important responsibility as families grow smaller and life expectancy continues to rise.
+Many older adults now live alone, which can leave them vulnerable during sudden medical problems or emergencies when no one is around to help.
+This project aims to offer a practical and reliable solution through an automated Python-based health monitoring system.
+It simulates essential vital signs, keeps track of unusual patterns, and triggers an SOS alert when something seems wrong.
+The goal is to provide elders with an added layer of safety and reassurance, while giving families peace of mind.

 ------------------------------------------------------------------------